Taken From: Learning Herbs

 That’s the bad news.

-The good news is we have until April 30, 2007 to voice our opinion against this proposal to eliminate complementary and alternative health care in America.
-Almost 100,000 people have already filed their objection.
+The good news is we have until April 30, 2007, to voice our opinion against this proposal to eliminate complementary and alternative health care in America.
+Almost 100,000 people have already filed their objections.
 According to Dr. Rima Laibow, medical director of the Natural Therapies Foundation, we need 50 times that many people to respond by the end of the month.

 Peace, John Gilbert